Self-Secure Capacity-Achieving Feedback Schemes of Gaussian Multiple-Access Wiretap Channels with Degraded Message Sets: Introduction

 \section{Introduction}

-The multiple-access channel (MAC) has received extensive attention in the literature.
-The capacity region of the discrete memoryless MAC (DM-MAC) was determined in \cite{mac1}-\cite{mac2}, and the capacity region of the Gaussian MAC (GMAC) was determined in \cite{gmac1}-\cite{gmac2}.
-Unlike the well known fact that feedback does not increase the capacity of a discrete memoryless channel \cite{coverbook}, \cite{cover1} found that feedback increases the capacity region of a binary erasure MAC, and then \cite{cover2} proposed an inner bound on the capacity region of the DM-MAC with feedback, and showed that this inner bound is larger than the capacity region of the DM-MAC, which indicates that feedback increases the capacity region of the DM-MAC.
-Later, the already existing inner bound \cite{cover1} of the DM-MAC with feedback was improved by \cite{cover3}-\cite{cover4}, and \cite{cover5}-\cite{cover6} established corresponding outer bounds on the capacity region of the same model.
-Though the capacity region of the DM-MAC with feedback is still unknown, the capacity region of the two-user GMAC with feedback was totally determined in \cite{cover7} \footnote{Here note that for the $N$-user ($N\geq 3$) GMAC with feedback, the capacity region remains open, and \cite{wig1} determined the sum rate capacity of the $N$-user GMAC with feedback for some special cases.}, where an extension of Schalkwijk-Kailath (SK) scheme \cite{sk} for the point-to-point Gaussian channel with feedback was shown to achieve the capacity region of the GMAC with feedback.
-Furthermore, \cite{cover7} showed that feedback increases the capacity region of the GMAC, which consists with the results of the DM-MAC with feedback \cite{cover1}-\cite{cover4}.
+The multiple-access channel (MAC), which characterizes the up-link of wireless communication, has received extensive attention in the literature.
+The capacity regions of MAC and Gaussian MAC (GMAC) were determined by \cite{mac2} and \cite{gmac1}, respectively.
+Unlike the well known fact that feedback does not increase the capacity of a discrete memoryless channel, \cite{cover2}-\cite{cover4} found that feedback increases the capacity region of the MAC by proposing inner bounds on the capacity region of the MAC with feedback.
+The capacity region of the MAC with feedback remains open, and it is only determined for some special cases: \begin{itemize}